RedMage1993/DeckShufflingProblem/README.md

 # DeckShufflingProblem
-An interview problem I solved.
+An interesting problem I solved.

 See it in action at http://ideone.com/yuMVIt

-Will add makefile soon